If you're out of Jerk Seasoning, reach for Ground Cumin, Make Your Jerk Seasoning, Ras el Hanout, Rogan Josh Seasoning, and Baharat.

 When ready to use the seasoning, simply sprinkle it over your food before cooking.

-Jerk seasoning adds a bold flavor to any dish, so use it sparingly at first until you find the perfect balance for your taste buds.
+Jerk seasoning adds a bold flavor to any dish, so use it sparingly at first until you find the perfect balance for your palate.

 3 - Ras el Hanout